ulaval/modul/README.md

 Vue.use(FrenchPlugin);
 ```

-Then in the App.vue file, import the global scss and add overrides (if any)
+- In the App.vue file, import the global scss and add overrides (if any)

 ```scss